Use the following workflow to configure the Time Scope blocks in the

 You can change the name of a signal by double-clicking the signal name in the legend.
 By default, the Time Scope names the signals based on the block they are coming from.
 For this example, set the signal names as shown in the following table.

 |Block Name||Original Signal Name||New Signal Name|

 |Time Scope||Add||Noisy Sine Wave|

 |Time Scope||Digital Filter – Lowpass||Filtered Noisy Sine Wave|

 Use the Style dialog box to modify the appearance of the axes and the lines for each of the signals in your model.
 In the Time Scope menu, select View > Style.

-setting ensures that Time Scope displays a line graph if the signal
+ensures that Time Scope displays a line graph if the signal is continuous

 Change the Axes colors parameters for each Time Scope block.
 Leave the axes background color as black and set the ticks, labels, and grid colors to white.